• Statistics

 Overall response rate: 94.8%

-Ratio between the number of students for whom a questionnaire was filled out and the total number of eligible students.
-This weighted overall rate takes into account all components of non-response related to the school boards, schools, teachers and students.
+Ratio between the number of students for whom a questionnaire was completed and the total number of eligible students.
+This weighted overall rate accounts for all components of nonresponse related to school boards, schools, teachers, and students.

 2012